Belief in humor as a corrective force in politics is deeply ingrained in American culture.

 Headline: Experts believe the Coronavirus could be defeated with the Twenty-fifth Amendment.

-Trump’s closest, if not only, association to the use of humor is akin to that of an “insult comic.”
-There was a definite shock value to the nicknames, put-downs, and insults the so-called “short-fingered vulgarian” unleashed on members of his own party.
-His Republican colleagues on the primary debate stage: “Lyin Ted”(Cruz), “Little” Marco” (Rubio), “ Low energy” Jeb (Bush),” were unwilling to stoop that low.
+Trump’s closest, if not only, nodding familiarity with the use of humor is akin to that of an “insult comic.”
+There was a definite shock value to the nicknames, put-downs, and insults the so-called “short-fingered vulgarian” unleashed on fellow GOP members.
+His Republican colleagues on the primary debate stage: “Lyin Ted”(Cruz), “Little” Marco” (Rubio), “ Low energy” Jeb (Bush),” were unwilling to stoop that low and attempted to ignore the assault.
 Still Trump insisted on “punching down.”
 A retouched video posted by Trump to Twitter showed the president “knocking out” a wrestler made-up to symbolize CNN.

 A Theory of Humor to Explain Trump